wuhan005/k8s-image-replacer/README.md

 ### 3. Create the mutating webhook configuration for `k8s-image-replacer`

-Get the generated certificate and key from the cluster secret, then create a mutating webhook with the secret.
+Create a mutating webhook with the cluster CA bundle.

 ```bash
 # Replace the ${CA_BUNDLE} placeholder with the actual value.